RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 1. Edit one or more settings of RemoteTech
 2. Edit or add ground station(s)
 3. Set a precedence order for yourr own mod in relation to other mods, which have their own RemoteTech patches
+4. Skip if another mod, which would render your tweaks unnecessary/useless, is detected

 However, this is only applicable to a player's new game that takes in the modified RemoteTech settings.
 The existing saves cannot be modified due to KSP's restriction.